-Montenegro: CGES earned 3 million euros through ME-IT capacity auctions15.
-January 2020. / SEE Energy News
+Montenegro: CGES earned 3 million euros through ME-IT capacity auctions, SEE Energy News

 Montenegrin electricity transmission system operator CGES has earned around 3 million euros by auctioning the capacity of an undersea cable connecting Montenegro and Italy.